 Remote Desktop allows you to remotely access and control computers to provide on-demand IT support.
 Remote Desktop server uses ports 80, 443, or 7615 and you can configure it to work with many external services such as NTP, SMTP, and LDAP.

-The Remote Desktop module can be useful in 3 ways:
+The Remote Desktop module can be used in 3 ways:

 A. Connecting remotely from the HEIMDAL Dashboard to any HEIMDAL Agent Enduser (with Remote Desktop enabled)